Demiguise/Mejlmannen/README.md

 - Replacing Headers,URIs, and body data with properties.
 - Extracting JSON and headers from responses.
 - Loading of files for use in request bodies.
+- Allow for binary data to be loaded from disk and used in requests.
+  - I think.

 ## TODO

-- Allow for binary data to be loaded from disk and used in requests.
 - CLI/TUI.